zzz6519003/substrate-how-to-guides/how-to-substrate/docs/runtime-engineering/0/200/weights/conditional-weight-struct.md

 ### 3. Implement `PaysFee`

-Last, specify how `PaysFee` is used for the custom `WeighData` struct.
+Last, specify how `PaysFee` is used for the custom `WeighData` struct:

 ```rust
 // Implement PaysFee